yundumbledore/NeuroProcImager-Pro/README.md

 1. *dynamic cortical stability*
 2. *dynamic cortical chaos*

-The below demonstrates the methods of **NeuroProcImager-Pro** and its application to analyze cerebral cortical dynamics for focal epileptic seizures.
+In below, the methods of **NeuroProcImager-Pro** and its application to analyze cerebral cortical dynamics for focal epileptic seizures is demonstrated.
+Besides, a short demonstration is provided for analyzing the cortical stability for altering conscious states.

 ## Methods